ZiyiHuang0708/SourceID-NMF/README.md

 | diff | 0.044952174 | 0.059389095 | 0.023721148 | ... | 0.021662893 | 0.013772901 |

 ## Simulation data
-The simulation datasets can be downloaded at http://ftp.microbio.me/emp/release1/otu_tables/closed_ref_greengenes/ [1].
-We downloaded the emp cr_gg_13 8.subset 2k.rare 10000.biom file from this link and extracted the sources from it as our simulation data.
+Our simulated data was generated using the microbial data from the Earth's microbiome project [1].
+It can be downloaded from http://ftp.microbio.me/emp/release1/otu_tables/closed_ref_greengenes/ [1].
+We used the emp cr_gg_13 8.subset 2k.rare 10000.biom file from this link to simulate data.

+One can use the following command to simulate data with an inter-source divergence of 0.7 JSD.

 ```
 python data_output.py -i ./0.70jsd.txt -s 100000